 I’m Garrett Strong with MakeMoneyWelding.com

-So you want to learn the wonderful world of hobby welding so you can build those awesome DIY welding projects, huh?
+If you want to learn the wonderful world of hobby welding so you can build those awesome DIY welding projects, in this article I’ll teach you the difference between MIG, TIG, and Stick welding so you can get started the right way.

 The 3 main welding processes you need to know are called MIG (metal inert gas), TIG (tungsten inert gas), and Stick welding.